30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Children with parents who are diagnosed with cancer

-We know cancer doesn’t solely affect an individual; it can affect family members as well.
-Camp Kesem is a nationwide movement and community driven by college students.
+We know asbestos-related lung cancer doesn’t solely affect an individual.
+It can affect family members as well.
+Camp Kesem is a college student-driven nationwide movement and community.
 There are 131 chapters represented in 44 states nationwide.
 At Camp Kesem, kids engage in programs that connect them with other children who are going through similar experiences.
 All of the programming and activities are free for cancer-affected families.

 Cancer Type: Any